In last-gasp maneuver, Trump campaign tries to invalidate thousands of votes as Wisconsin recount gets underway

 But the Trump campaign is seeking only a recount in the two counties where Biden performed best: He won 75 percent of the vote in Dane and 69 percent of the vote in Milwaukee.

 Trump was allowed to request a recount statewide, since Biden’s margin of victory — about 0.6 percent — is less than 1 percent.
 However, state law required that Trump pay for the recount upfront, and officials estimated a complete recount would cost $7.9 million.
-Instead, the Trump campaign opted to pay $3 million to recount the ballots only in two counties
+Instead, the Trump campaign opted to pay $3 million to recount the ballots only in two counties.

 When the campaign filed a petition seeking the recount Wednesday, Jim Troupis, a lawyer for the Trump campaign in Wisconsin, said in a statement that the campaign believed the Wisconsin Elections Commission had provided “unlawful advice” and “repeatedly failed to follow the law” about how to conduct the election and as a result “disenfranchised voters and undermined the integrity of this election.”